Destry Rides Again (1932 film)

-Destry Rides Again is a 1932 American pre-Code Western movie starring Tom Mix and directed by Benjamin Stoloff, about a man framed for a crime he didn't commit, who returns to wreak havoc following his release from prison.
+Destry Rides Again is a 1932 American pre-Code Western movie starring Tom Mix and directed by Benjamin Stoloff.
 The film was based on a novel by Max Brand.
 The supporting cast includes Claudia Dell, ZaSu Pitts, and Francis Ford.

 The film has sometimes been retitled Justice Rides Again for television broadcasts, to avoid confusion with the 1939 film of the same name, with Marlene Dietrich and James Stewart.
 The latter, however, shares only the title; it is a completely different story that has no connection with Max Brand's novel.

+Plot

+A man is framed for a crime he didn't commit and returns to wreak havoc following his release from prison.